 Programme of work

 Over the course of the first year of the programme the cohort and others who attended events generated cross-cutting insights about policy making, how to design services for complex groups, different funding models and economic arguments, and how to encourage greater partnership and collaboration.

-The insights gathered through the programme have led us to identify fundamental ‘disconnects’ between policy and practice, as outlined in our recent report on the programme.
+These insights led us to identify fundamental ‘disconnects’ between policy and practice, as outlined in our recent report on the programme.
 These include the need for more integrated, collaborative public services and for a more preventative, long term approach to social policy and funding of services that breaks across departmental silos.